lebj995/HW4-ADM/README.md

   2. **Clustering (Sections 2 and 3)**:
      Clustering techniques, including **K-Means**, to group movies.
   3. **Algorithmic Question**:
-     A strategic **game theory problem**, where two players compete to maximize their scores.
+     A **game theory problem**, where two players compete to maximize their scores.
 The solution is implemented using dynamic programming to predict outcomes under optimal play.

 ---